← Back to city

 The home page shows the whole city on a single horizontally-scrolling canvas.
 The far left is the entrance — a retro PXVILLE arch with flickering marquee bulbs — backed by a forest of trees that mark the edge of the world.
 Everything to the right of the banner is user-submitted.

-- Pick one of four tiers: House, Shop, Apartment, or Tower.
-Each tier has a distinct shape and scale.
+• Pick the tier (House, Shop, Apartment, Tower) — each has a distinct shape and scale.

-- Customize the wall color directly with a color picker.
-The building recomputes night-mode shading automatically.
+• Tune the wall color directly with a colour picker.
+Night-mode shading recomputes automatically.

-- Give the building a display name (shown on the sign) and a short URL slug.
-Optionally, add a link URL the building will open when clicked in the city.
+• Give the house a display name (shown on the sign) and a short URL slug.
+Optionally add a link URL — clicking your house in the city opens it.

-- Use the on-canvas edit toolto draw on top of your building — windows, walls, or doors get targeted separately so you can't accidentally paint over the sign.
+• Use the on-canvas paint toolto draw on top of your house — windows, walls, or doors are targeted separately so you can't accidentally paint over the sign.

 4. Editing later

-For consistency, the building name and slug are locked after first submit.
-The tier and position are also fixed — otherwise a bigger resize could overlap a neighbor.
-Choose those carefully on first submit; everything else can change later.
+For consistency, the house name and slug are locked after the first save.
+The tier and position are also fixed — otherwise a bigger resize could overlap a neighbour.
+Choose those carefully the first time around; everything else can change later.

 5. The crowd